Boris-Picard/Boris-Picard/README.md

 - 🚀 My <a href="https://boris-picard.fr/">Portfolio</a>
 - 🔭 I’m currently working on personnals project with **Symfony**.
 - 🌱 I’m currently learning **Symfony**.
-- 🤝 I'm looking for an apprenticeship contract

 ## **Contact me**